Thursday, January 18, 2018

 On the other hand, Allison is definitely a step up from Taylor, the ex-girlfriend in She’s All That.

-In She’s All That, Taylor (Jodi Lyn O’ Keefe) is an irredeemable bitch that treats everyone around her like garbage, while Allison is a much more sympathetic character.
-It is clear that she regrets hurting Berke’s feeling, but she also realizes that it’s time to move on; their relationship has lost its spark and she has been going through the motions for sometime.
+In She’s All That, Taylor (Jodi Lyn O’ Keefe) is an irredeemable bitch who treats everyone around her like garbage, while Allison is a much more sympathetic character.
+It is clear that she regrets hurting Berke’s feeling, but she also realizes that it’s time to move on; their relationship has lost its spark, and she has been going through the motions for some time.
 In She’s All That, Taylor cheats on Zack with an obnoxious reality TV star while on Spring Break and rather nonchalantly breaks up with him.
 Allison meets Bentley ‘Striker” Scrumfeld after she has broken up with Berke and starts to date because “he’s different.”
 She isn’t a malicious person; though I question her going to a party at Berke’s house, with her new boyfriend, after she has dumped him.
 It’s a huge inconsistency in the character; things are already awkward enough between her and Berke, so why escalate it even further?
-Was Allison originally written as a one dimensional bitch?
+Was Allison originally written as a one-dimensional bitch?
 Or did Fleming always intend her to be a more sympathetic character?
 It’s also hard to believe that a sweet natured person like Allison could ever fall for a complete cad like ‘Striker.’
 In She’s All That, it makes sense that a bitchy, superficial person like Taylor would fall for a total sleazebag like Brock Hudson, but someone as intelligent as Allison would easily see through ‘Striker’s’ act.

 This brings me to my favorite performance in the movie; Shane West as Bentley ‘Striker’ Scrumfeld.
 Shane West talks in a bad British accent the entire movie and it goes from being mildly amusing to dreadfully unfunny to absolutely hilarious; it does a complete 360.
 Most movies would have a scene where the character drops the accent and talks in his normal voice, but West absolutely commits to it.
 It is absolutely amazing!
-Seriously though, West is a lot fun as the arrogant, pretentious ‘Striker,’ and is perfect foil for Foster’s Berke.
+West is a lot of fun as the arrogant, pretentious ‘Striker,’ and is perfect foil for Foster’s Berke.
 He is such a raging douche that even Berke comes off well by comparison.

 The wild card in the entire cast is Martin Short as drama teacher/musical director, Dr. Desmond Forrest Oates.
 Whether you find Short funny or not, he does bring an unpredictable to the proceedings that this movie desperately needs.
 According to O’Haver on the commentary, the look on confusion on the cast’s faces was genuine; they didn’t know what to make of Martin Short.
 My favorite Desmond Forrest Oates bit is when Kelly thanks him for casting her as Helena, he replies, “Me thinks thou best not botch it.”
 It’s an energetic performance and Short really gives a boost to an otherwise routine script.
 Oates is a rude, egotistically asshole who genuinely believes that his musical adaption of A Midsummer Night’s Dream is an improvement on Shakespeare’s original; when Kelly suggest making changes to one of his songs, by incorporating lines from Shakespeare’s play, he is absolutely appalled.
 He never offers genuine direction to his actors; after Kelly has finished rehearsing her song number he tells her that it was “terrible.”

-The movie’s biggest asset is that is has Tommy O’ Haver as its director; his imaginative direction over breathes life into the stale material.
+The movie’s biggest asset is that is has Tommy O’ Haver as its director; his imaginative direction often breathes life into the stale material.
 The opening is a great example of this; after Berke has been dumped by Allison, he walks down the street, carrying his box of belongings, in a dejected state.
 A more conventional movie would have Berke look screen right, see a couple holding hands, sigh, and then walk out of frame.
-O’ Haver turns into in a musical number: As Berke is walking in the middle of frame, we see Vitamin C and her band emerge from a garage, screen left, singing the Captain & Tennille song “Love Will Keep Us Together” and the begin to follow him.
-Then old couple emerges into frame and starts dancing.
-They are following by a pair of newly weds.
+O’ Haver turns into in a musical number: As Berke is walking in the middle of frame, we see Vitamin C and her band emerge from a garage, screen left, singing the Captain & Tennille song “Love Will Keep Us Together” and they begin to follow him.
+Then an old couple emerges into frame and starts dancing.
+They are followed by a pair of newlyweds.
 Then a mailman and a female UPS driver start to dance with each other.
 The scene finally escalates with a marching band walking into frame, along with a baton twirler, until finally Berke can’t take it anymore and screams.
 It’s not only a fun scene, but it perfectly encapsulates Berke’s victim mindset – the entire world seems to be mocking him.
 No matter where looks he is reminded of his time with Allison and it’s like being hit with a blunt instrument.
 What is more impressive is that this whole musical number is done in a single shot.
 As a result, we can see the frustration build on Berke’s face as the musical number continues.

 There are also a few Zucker Brother like gags scattered throughout the picture: in one scene Dennis asks a pretty classmate of his, Dora Lynn, if she will go out on a date with Berke.
 It is established that Dora Lynn is accident prone and missed six years of high school due to being in a coma.
 When Dennis approaches her, they are in shop class and Dora Lynn is holding a blow torch.
 When Dennis calls her name, she turns around, without turning off the blowtorch, and accidentally sets a classmate on fire.
 All chaos soon breaks lose.
 Again, this done in a single shot and we get to see the entire tragic scene unfold before our eyes.